What is tonsillitis?

 Stay home from work or school until the symptoms get better

-Use tissues to catch coughs or sneezes, and flush them in the toilet or throw them away properly
+Use tissues to catch coughs or sneezes, and flush them in the toilet or throw them away straight away

-There isn’t a treatment for viral tonsillitis, but there are ways you can make yourself feel better while you have it:
+Unfortunately, there isn’t a treatment for viral tonsillitis, but there are self-care steps you can take to recover more quickly:

 Get lots of rest while you have tonsillitis symptoms

-Drink lots of cool drinks to soothe your sore throat
+Try cool drinks or even ice lollies to soothe your sore throat

 Suck lozenges or use throat spray

-If you have white spots on your tonsils or your throat is so sore that it’s hard to swallow food or drink, speak to a GP.
+If you have white spots on your tonsils or your throat is so sore that it’s hard to swallow food or drink, speak to a doctor.

-You should also talk to them if you have tonsillitis symptoms for longer than 4 days.
+You should also speak to a doctor if you’ve had tonsillitis symptoms for longer than 4 days.
 They might want to do a swab test to check for bacterial tonsillitis or a blood test to check for glandular fever.

 - Reviewed by: